A PRESIDENT CAUGHT

 Much of this is information unearthed by many, many people from different organisations with a single goal: defence of democracy.
 We tasked ourselves with putting it into a comprehensive, actionable form.

 Our legal team put the results of these investigations into the crucial context of legal culpability, outlining a chain of activities for which there can be no legitimate explanation.

-The result is our case document, called “Nowhere to Hide: A President caught in the act”, with bulky annexures which cannot be misinterpreted and leaves no shadow of doubt: state capture is well advanced, it’s costing us tens of billions of rand and it’s criminal behaviour.
-This is a case file which should have be drawn up by South Africa’s prosecution services, if they had not been so preoccupied with in-fighting, building fiefdoms and defence of the powerful.
+The result is our case document, called “No Room to hide: A President caught in the act”, with bulky annexures which cannot be misinterpreted and which leaves no shadow of doubt: state capture is well advanced, it’s costing us tens of billions of rand and it’s criminal behaviour.
+This is a case file which should have been drawn up by South Africa’s prosecution services, if they had not been so preoccupied with in-fighting, building fiefdoms and defence of the powerful.